-If your spouse or parent passed away, and you are unhappy with what they left you in their will, you can challenge the will in court.
+If your spouse or parent passed away, and you’re unhappy with what they left you in their will, you can challenge it in court.
 You may feel you didn’t receive a fair share.
 Or maybe they didn’t leave you anything at all.

 A will-maker is generally allowed to divide their property however they want.
 However, under the law in BC, a spouse or child of a will-maker who has passed away can challenge the will in court if they feel it doesn’t “make adequate provision for the proper maintenance and support” for them.
 This is called a wills variation claim.